 Just because you’re not home that doesn’t mean your dog can’t still get out for a little exercise and stimulation!
 You can simply hire a dog walker to take your pooch for a quick jaunt around the neighborhood.

 Not only will a dog walker get your pooch some much-deserved (and needed) exercise during the middle of the day, it also means Fido will get a much-appreciated bathroom break while you’re gone.

 Best of all, while owners formerly needed to rely on teenagers or friendly neighbors to walk their dog during the day, this isn’t necessary anymore.
 There are a variety of dog walking businesses that give you the chance to have a true professional take your pooch out for a stroll.

 Just make sure that you discuss any health or behavioral issues your pooch has with the walker first.

 By doing so, you will help ensure your doggo stays safe and doesn’t cause any unanticipated challenges for the walker.

 3. Get Another Dog

-However, this won’t always be a solution – everyone’s situation is different.
-You need to consider the breed, gender, training, and temperament of the 2nd dog, and even taking all that into consideration, it may still not get along with your original dog.
-Then you have a major poor crisis on your hands.- x2!
+However, this won’t always be a solution – everyone’s situation is different and not all dogs will appreciate (or even tolerate) a new canine addition to the pack.
+You need to consider the breed, gender, training, and temperament of the second dog, and even taking all that into consideration, it may still not get along with your original dog.

 4. Use Toys to Prevent Bordem